Mykonos New Port vs Old Port: Which One You Need

 Big ferries leave from the New Port at Tourlos — not the Old Port in town.
 Here's how to get it right.

 Mykonos has two ports, and turning up at the wrong one is one of the most common — and expensive — mistakes visitors make.
 The short answer: large ferries leave from the New Port (Tourlos), about 2 km north of Mykonos Town, while the Old Port in town handles only small local boats and excursion craft.
+For roughly 95% of travellers — anyone with a scheduled ferry to Athens or another island, or a cruise — the port you need is the New Port (Tourlos).

 You're catching…PortLocation